-Before I continue writing about my trips, I wanted to write an article to give a little background on this traveling habit, or should I say, the Travel Virus I caught 🙂
+Before I continue writing about my trips, I wanted to write an article to give a little background on this travelling habit, or should I say, the Travel Bug I caught 🙂

-For those who have been living out of their country, you probably know what I am talking about!
-Even if it was for a short period of time, a couple of months, it feels like a virus, and it becomes like a need, a strong attraction you can’t resist to!
+For those who have been living outside of your country, you probably know what I am talking about!
+Even if you lived abroad for a short period of time, a couple of months, it feels like you caught a bug, and it becomes like a need, a strong attraction you can’t resist!

-I always wondered why I had this strong attraction for traveling.
+I always wondered why I had this strong attraction for travelling.

 Then I did not get a lot of opportunities to travel, as my parents did not have the means to even go on holidays.
 But we were visiting family in Marseille, where my parents met.

 And for me that was already something amazing.
 Growing up in the North, I had the opportunity to enjoy the sun, the sand, the sea!
 Awesome stuff for a kid!
 I remember coming back and feeling depressed thinking I would not be able to see the sea for so long…

 But not just Ireland.
 The Erasmusexperience… I will also write about it of course!
 But that was definitely where I got the real travel bug!
 From that moment on, I could not stay quiet.
 As a matter of fact, after leaving Ireland, I was so depressed in France, I decided to go somewhere else.
 Germany, but it was never the same… and eventually, I went back to Ireland!
 This time for a long time, as an expat!
 And I worked for one of the biggest travel agencies in the US.
 So I had plenty of travel vouchers, free accommodation, etc and that was absolutely AWE-SOME!

 Every single holiday I had, I went somewhere.
 It did not matter where, as long as I took a plane or a train, and went away!
 I just wanted to discover the world.

 And of course, I had some dream destinations in mind.
 Some I even managed to visit!